 Mount Pisgah on the Blue Ridge Parkway in Western North Carolina

 Mt Pisgah, located within the Pisgah National Forest, is a prominent mountain easily visible from Asheville.
 The trek to the 5721 foot summit is the perfect option for adventurous fitness buffs seeking an intense hike.
-Located at Milepost 407 on the Blue Ridge Parkway in Western North Carolina, this hike is quite popular with tourists visiting Asheville and nearby mountain towns like Boone, Blowing Rock, and Hendersonville.
+Located at Milepost 407 on the Blue Ridge Parkway in Western North Carolina, this hike is quite popular with tourists visiting Asheville and nearby mountain towns like Boone and Hendersonville.
 This hike is a popular respite during the hot Carolina summer season, and also a prime leaf peeping destination during the picturesque fall foliage season.
 If you are seeking a longer Parkway hike, located within close proximity to Asheville, consider adding a hike to Mt.
 Pisgah to your itinerary.
+I recently checked this hike out on a relatively slow fall day.
+Not quite at peak yet, but I did enjoy the scenery plus a hint of autumn in the air.

 History of Mt.
 Pisgah